mlml/autovot/README.md

 * **Mode2:** Training and decoding is done after feature extraction.
 Features are extracted to a known directory once after which training and decoding may be done as needed.
 Mode 2 is ideal if you have a large quantity of data.

 ## User provided files and directories
+***Important:*** Input files will be overwritten.
+If you wish to access your original files, be sure to back them up elsewhere.

 #### Sound file format
 * Wav files sampled at 16kHz